miladhub/web-fragments-overlays/README.md

 Overlaying a web-fragment
 ===

-Example on how to add web fragments to a JEE application on WildFly 28.
+Example on how to add web fragments to a JEE application on WildFly.

-WildFly must be up and running:
+We will also use Apache Tomcat to check the web fragments-related aspects on this project, without relying on the WildFly-specific feature of overlays.

+This example contains the following modules:
+* `mywar-skinny` - webapp that does not contain anything; we'll use it to add two overlays to it, one for a servlet and one for security constraints on the server
+* `myear` - this is just an EAR wrappe for `mywar-skinny`
+* `myjar` - this is the JAR that contains the web fragment that defines the servlet
+* `mysecurity` - this is the JAR that contains the web fragment that defines the security constraints for the servlet
+* `mywar` - this is a regular WAR that contains the two JARs above

+The plan is to
+* Use WildFly to
+  * deploy `mywar-skinny` and add `myjar` and  `mysecurity` as overlays to it
+  * deploy `myear` to do the same
+* Use Tomcat to deploy `mywar` and verify that the web fragments defined by `myjar` and  `mysecurity` work there, too

+# Install WildFly

+Install [WildFly](https://www.wildfly.org) and start it up:

 ```shell
 $ ~/wildfly-28.0.1.Final/bin/standalone.sh
 ```

-# Adding a servlet
+# Adding a servlet to a WAR

-Deploy the "empty" WAR:
+Deploy the WAR:

 ```shell
 $ mvn clean install && \